 Stormont Recalled as SEN Summer Schemes U-Turn Sparks Political Row

-The Stormont Assembly was recalled from its Easter recess after the Education Authority reversed its controversial decision to cancel summer schemes for children with special educational needs, following widespread public outcry and a cross-party recall petition.
+The Stormont Assembly was recalled from its Easter recess after the Education Authority reversed its controversial decision to cancel summer schemes for children with special educational needs, following widespread public outcry and a cross-party recall petition that united MLAs across the political divide.

 The schemes, which provide vital support for children with complex needs during the summer holidays, had been cancelled by the Education Authority citing a lack of healthcare provision.
-The reversal came after the Department of Health secured nursing support for every scheme location.
+The reversal came after the Department of Health secured nursing support for every scheme location β a resolution that ministers acknowledged should have been reached before the initial cancellation was announced.

 Background